-2. RECRUITATEAM
+2. RECRUIT A TEAM

 - Don't feel like you have to "go it alone."
-Find a co-worker who is willing and able to help you co-chair your campaign efforts. - If your workplace has multiple departments or locations spread around town (like a school district), consider recruiting from each area.
-Find people who are well-liked and respected by co-workers.
+Find a co-worker who is willing and able to help you co-chair your campaign efforts. - If your workplace has multiple departments or locations spread around the county, consider recruiting from each area.
+Find people who are well-liked and respected by coworkers.